 Sept 10th: A fairly relaxing day heading Hiroshima and visiting the historic A-dome (atomic bomb dome), Peace Park and the museum.
 Groups of school children were delivering paper cranes and others were interviewing visitors, bravely testing their English skills.

 Sept 11th: One of the nicest days we have had in Japan - the weather was stunning - warm, no cloud, light breeze - a great day to head to Miyajima Island and Itsukushima Shrine.
-On arrival we were able to enjoy the floating gate, and by the time we were ready to leave the tide had receeded so we could walk out and check the coins embedded in the cracks and between the barnacles on the massive torii (for people making a wish).
+On arrival we were able to enjoy the floating gate, and by the time we were ready to leave the tide had receded so we could walk out and check the coins embedded in the cracks and between the barnacles on the massive torii (for people making a wish).

 Sept 12th: Leaving the coast behind, we headed to Takayama and a stay at a traditional Japanese ryokan (inn).
 Certainly the change of accommodation style had our guests a little perplexed initially, but they soon found the futons were quite comfortable (maybe they will onsen on their next trip).
-The afternoon allowed for some exploring of the old part of the town and sampling a few of the local food treats.
+The afternoon allowed for some exploring of the old part of the town and s ling a few of the local food treats.

 Sept 13th: The morning markets along the river provided lots to look at before we headed to the festival floats exhibition hall.
 Next to the hall is a little puppet museum where the different styles are displayed and operated in a short and interesting show.
 The afternoon included a trip to the Hida Folk Village, a collection of old buildings that have been shifted to Takayama from around the region.
 Exploring the inside of some of the larger buildings showed off the impressive construction.